-- (1) Who you are and a brief summary of your career history in the media. - (2) How you understand the system of corporate governance to work in practice at the newspaper where you were employed with particular emphasis on systems to ensure lawful, professional and ethical conduct; - (3) What your role was in ensuring that the corporate governance documents and all relevant policies were adhered to in practice.
-If you do not consider yourself to have been responsible for this, please tell us who you consider to hold that responsibility; - (4) Whether the documents and policies referred to above were adhered to in practice, to the best of your knowledge; - (5) Whether these practices changed, and if so when and what the reasons for the change were; - (6) Where the responsibility for checking sources of information (including the method by which the information was obtained) lies: from reporter to news editor/showbiz editor/royal editor to editor, and how this was done in practice (with some representative examples to add clarity); - (7) To what extent an editor is aware, and should be aware, of the sources of the information which make up the central stories featured in your newspaper each day (including the method by which the information was obtained); - (8) The extent to which you consider that ethics can and should play a role in the print media, and what you consider 'ethics' to mean in this context; - (9) The extent to which you, as an editor, felt any financial and/or commercial pressure from the proprietors of your newspaper or anyone else, and whether any such pressure affected any of the decisions you made as editor (such evidence to be limited to matters covered by the Terms of Reference); - (10) The extent to which you, as an editor, had a financial incentive to print exclusive stories (NB.
-It is not necessary to state your precise earnings); - (11) Whether, to the best of your knowledge, your newspaper used, paid or had any connection with private investigators in order to source stories or information and/or paid or received payments in kind for such information from the police, public officials, mobile phone companies or others with access to the same: if so, please provide details of the numbers of occasions on which such investigators or other external providers of information were used and of the amounts paid to them (NB.
-You are not required to identify individuals, either within your newspaper or otherwise); - (12) What your role was in instructing, paying or having any other contact with such private investigators and/or other external providers of information; - (13) If such investigators or other external providers of information were used, what policy/protocol, if any, was used to facilitate the use of such investigators or other external providers of information (for example, in relation to how they were identified, how they were chosen, how they were paid, their remit, how they were told to check sources, what methods they were told to or permitted to employ in order to obtain the information and so on);
+- (1) Who you are and a brief summary of your career history in finance and in the media. - (2) How you understand the system of financial governance to work in principle and in practice at the newspapers owned by your company with particular emphasis on systems to ensure that the newspaper's funds are not used to pay bribes or to fund the gathering of information by illegal methods. - (3) What your role is in ensuring that financial governance and all relevant policies are adhered to in practice.
+If you do not consider yourself to have been/be responsible for this, please tell us who you consider to hold that responsibility and why; - (4) Whether financial governance policies and practice (to the extent that they relate to anti-bribery measures and the prevention of funding illegal information gathering activities) are adhered to in practice, to the best of your knowledge; - (5) Whether these practices or policies have changed, either recently as a result of antibribery laws, phone hacking media interest, or prior to that point, and if so, what the changes were and the reasons for them; - (6) The extent to which you, as a Finance Director, felt any financial and/or commercial pressure from the proprietors of your newspapers, the editor or anyone else, and whether any such pressure affected any of the decisions you made in relation to the use of the newspaper's funds to secure information for news stories; - (7) Whether, to the best of your knowledge, the newspapers owned by your company used, paid or had any connection with private investigators in order to source stories or information and/or paid or received payments in kind for such information from the police, public officials, mobile phone companies or others with access to the same: if so, please provide details of the numbers of occasions on which such investigators or other external providers of information were used and of the amounts paid to them (NB.
+You are not required to identify individuals, either within the newspapers owned by your company or otherwise); - (8) What your role was in instructing, paying or having any other contact with such private investigators and/or other external providers of information; - (9) If such investigators or other external providers of information were used, what policy/protocol, if any, was used to facilitate the use of such investigators or other external providers of information (for example, in relation to how they were identified, how they were chosen, how they were paid, their remit, how they were told to check sources, what methods they were told to or permitted to employ in order to obtain the information and so on); - (10) If there was such a policy/protocol, whether it was followed, and if not, what practice was followed in respect of all these matters; - (11) Whether there are any situations in which neither the existing protocol/policy nor the practice were followed and what precisely happened/failed to happen in those situations.
+What factors were in play in deciding to depart from the protocol or practice?